AnandTenneti/SampleProject/README.md

    By default, if no browser is specified in the command line, the tests will run in chromw browser in headless mode
-6. **Test Reporting**: Explains where users can find the test results and reports.
+6. **Test Reporting**:

+   The reports for the automation test results can be viewed under the reports folder in the index.html file